 Rob's "Cook Slow, Finish High" Prime Rib Au Jus

 1.)
-24 hours before cooking, unpack rib from its’ cryovac packaging, pat dry with paper towels, place uncovered in the refrigerator overnight.
+24 hours before roasting, unpack the rib from its’ cryovac packaging, pat dry with paper towels, place uncovered in the refrigerator overnight.
+This allows the excessive moisture to evaporate and the outside to dry.

 4.)
-Season the rib roast generously with salt and pepper on all sides and place on a V-rack in the roasting pan (so the rib doesn’t sit in the juices) with fat cap facing up.
+Season the rib roast generously with kosher (coarse) salt and fresh cracked black pepper on all sides and place on a V-rack in the roasting pan with the fat cap facing up.
 The fat will melt into the beef and add to the tenderness of the final product.
 Place a temperature probe in the center of the rib to monitor the temperature.
-Place in oven and cook until center of roast registers 130°F for medium-rare, or 140°F for medium.
-In a 170°F oven, this will take around 5 1/2 to 6 1/2 hours.
-In a 200°F oven, this will take 3 1/2 to 4 hours.
-Very important to monitor the temp as the rib cooks, but don’t open the oven!
+Place in the oven and cook until the center of the roast registers about 8 degrees less than the doneness that you want.
+For a full sized (10+#) roast in a 170°F oven, this will take around 5 to 6 hours.
+In a 200°F oven, this will take 3 to 4 hours.
+Very important to monitor the temp as the rib cooks (ovens vary!), but don’t open the oven door until the you reach 8 degrees less than your desired final degree of doneness!

 7.)
 A couple of carving tips: Use a very sharp carving knife.
 Have a warm, damp towel in case you need to clean the handle as you carve.
 If you are carving a whole rib, cut in half and carve one half at a time.
 Work each end of the half, depending on the doneness the guest is requesting.
 More well done will be on the end, rarer in the middle.
 Carving sizes will depend on your guests, and the diameter of the prime rib.
 I try to slice around 8-10 oz. so folks can have seconds, and their plated rib stays hot.